danprince/zaphod/docs/index.md

 Not everyone is ready to adopt experimental syntax, but it's completely possible to use Zaphod's functions without function-bind.
 Check out the [compatibility interface](/compat/).

-## Differences from Clojure
-Unlike Clojure, these functions are not built to support common protocols like Seq or Associative, meaning there's no ambiguity around the types of returned collections.
-For instance, there's no distinction between a Seq or a Vector, Zaphod functions just use arrays instead.

-Because these functions work with JavaScript's own native data structures, there's only limited support for the structural sharing that you'll find in [Mori][3] and [ImmutableJS][4].

-To keep the JavaScript codebase idiomatic, use of multiple-arity functions has been minimized.
-Zaphod makes use of [`...` (rest parameters)][8] and some functions take a final optional argument.

-None of the collections are lazy, but [there are plans][15] to support lazy sequences using iterators in the future.

 ## Usage
 Zaphod is available through npm.